Big Momma's Vocabulator

 (n.)
 A blast of wind.

 (v. i.)
-To play the wanton; to act in an unbecoming manner; to play
+To play the wanton; to act in an unbecoming manner; to play tricks.

 (v. t.)
 To make free with; hence, to steal; to pilfer.

-by women to support the puffs and rolls of their natural hair.
+(n.)
+A round and tapering mass of hair, or similar material, used by women to support the puffs and rolls of their natural hair.

-one who works for lower wages than those prescribed by a trades union.
+(n.)
+One who deserts his party or associates; hence, in the trades, one who works for lower wages than those prescribed by a trades union.

 (v. i.)
 To catch or kill rats.

-by heat to a state suitable for eating; not done; as, raw meat.
+• (superl.)
+Not altered from its natural state; not prepared by the action of heat; as, raw sienna; specifically, not cooked; not changed by heat to a state suitable for eating; not done; as, raw meat.

 (superl.)
-Hence: Unprepared for use or enjoyment; immature; unripe;
+Hence: Unprepared for use or enjoyment; immature; unripe; unseasoned; inexperienced; unpracticed; untried; as, raw soldiers; a raw recruit.

 (superl.)
-Not worked in due form; in the natural state; untouched
+Not worked in due form; in the natural state; untouched by art; unwrought.

 (superl.)
 Not distilled; as, raw water